jonrhuang/from-the-other-side/README.md

-# From The Other Side site
+# From The Other Side site/server
+Want to read unexplainable spooky stories or have your own to share?
+Read all about them on this site.
+Lets users read stories and upload their own.
+Uses Node.js to run server and handles requests.
+This project was made following Scrimba "Node.js" course

 ## Tech Stack
 - **Node.js**